nikhilfenwick/CodePortfolio/FunctionsPractice2/readme.md

-# CodePortfolio
+# Functions Practice 2

-This Repository Contains Practice Code and Small Projects I Have Created.
+A Simple Function that Generates and Returns a Random Number.

-# Project Folders
+# How to Run

-1. [FunctionsPractice2](FunctionsPractice2) - A Simple Function that Generates and Returns a Random Number.
+Just use any live server extension with VS Code.
+For example "Live Preview".
+The output will come in the developer console.

 # Hire Me